ctbngoc1/cnn_malaria_cell/README.md

 The resulting model was trained using the Stochastic Gradient Descent (SGD) optimizer with a learning rate of 0.007 and momentum of 0.9, together with Binary Cross-Entropy (BCE) loss.
 Training was performed with a batch size of 32 for 20 epochs.
 Model performance was monitored using Area Under the ROC Curve (AUC) and loss on both the training and validation sets across all epochs.

 The final CNN model was evaluated using Receiver Operating Characteristic (ROC) curve, Decision curve and Area Under the ROC Curve (AUC).
-Afterwards, the three ROC - based criteria and the net benefit function were used to find the optimal classification threshold for the model.
+Afterwards, the three ROC-based criteria and the net benefit function were used to find the optimal classification threshold for the model.

 #### ROC curve and AUC